-Despite recent controversy over the question of whether or not to vaccinate children for childhood disease, the Centers for Disease Control and Prevention (CDC) still strongly recommends the practice.
+Despite recent vaccine controversy, the Centers for Disease Control and Prevention (CDC) still strongly recommends the practice.
 The American Academy of Pediatrics agrees.
 Despite the opinions of these reputable organizations and others, there are still those who question whether vaccinations help or hurt people.

 That report was later discredited and ten of the twelve authors retracted parts of it saying that there was, in fact, no “causal link” between the MMR vaccine and autism and that data indicating the connection were “insufficient.”
 According to the National Institutes of Health (NIH), Lancet, the publication that released the report, completely retracted it in 2010.
 NIH also reports that the physicians responsible for writing the report were guilty of ethical violations.